Get estimate

 How long does the product discovery phase last?

-The length of the product discovery phase can vary depending on the complexity of the product and the market.
+The length of the product discovery depends on the complexity of the product and the market.
 It can last anywhere from a few weeks to several months.
-The goal is to take enough time to thoroughly understand the problem and validate the solution before moving to development.

 What deliverables will I receive by the end of the product discovery phase?

-Deliverables typically include user personas, journey maps, high-fidelity prototypes, project vision documents, and detailed project documentation.
-These deliverables provide a clear blueprint for the development phase, ensuring that the team is aligned and ready to build a successful product.
+User personas, journey maps, high-fidelity prototypes, project vision documents, and detailed project documentation.
+These deliverables provide a clear blueprint for the development phase.

 How do you measure success in product discovery?